docker/docs/install/index.md

 To add replicas to a DTR cluster, use the `docker/dtr join` command.
 To add
 replicas:

+1. Make sure the DTR images are loaded into the node.

-1. Load you UCP user bundle.
+2. Load you UCP user bundle.

-2. Run the join command.
+3. Run the join command.

     When you join a replica to a DTR cluster, you need to specify the ID of a replica that is already part of the cluster.
 You can find an